 How are Belt Sanders Used?

-with a fine-grit of sandpaper, a belt sander can be used to obtain an absolutely smooth and flatten the surface.
+Sometimes they are also used to remove finishes or paints form timber.
+Fitted with a fine-grit of sandpaper, a belt sander can be used to obtain an absolutely smooth and flatten the surface.

 How to Turn a Bench Grinder into a Belt Sander